New Power Method for Solving Eigenvalue Problems: Introduction

-For symmetric small-size matrices, the QR method is used to obtain all eigen solutions.
-The power method or the inverse power method can used to determine the few dominant eigenvalues or the low-laying eigenvalues with a deflation procedure.
-The shifted inverse power method can select one eigenvalue in each iteration provided the shifted value is near the desired eigenvalue.
-Besides that, the power method with an exponential operator form, mostly used in imaginary time simulation, can be applied to get the few lowest eigenvalues of quantum mechanical systems (see \cite{sudiarta2007} and \cite{sudiarta2018} for more details).
+For small-sized symmetric matrices, the QR algorithm is employed to obtain all eigen solutions.
+The power method or the inverse power method can be used to obtain the few dominant eigenvalues or the low-laying eigenvalues with a deflation procedure.
+The shifted inverse power method can select one eigenvalue in each iteration provided the chosen shift value is near the desired eigenvalue.
+Additionally, the power method with an exponential operator form, commonly used in imaginary time simulation, can be applied to get the few lowest eigenvalues of quantum mechanical systems.
+Further details can be found in \cite{sudiarta2007, sudiarta2018non, sudiarta2018}.

-For a large system with a large number of variables or a large size matrix, the shifted inverse power method is generally preferred especially to obtain few eigenvalues \cite{saad2011}.
-To use the shifted inverse power method, in each iteration a solution of linear equations is needed with approximately $2N^3/3$ number of arithmetic operations \cite{mathews1992}.
-For large matrices, this may take a considerable interval of time.
-Even worst requirement is when one needs to firstly inverse the matrix before using the power method.
-To overcome this problem, one can approximate inverse operator by Fourier approximation \cite{childs2017, kyriienko, he2022}.
-However, to obtain accurate approximation, many terms need to be added making it much slower.
-If one focuses on the dominant eigenvalue instead of the inverse power method, one can use other functional of operators, such as presented in this paper.
+For systems with a large number of variables or a large-sized matrix, methods like the shifted inverse power method, polynomial filtering, and rational filtering methods are generally preferred especially to obtain few eigenvalues \cite{saad2011, zhou2006, fang2012, li2016, xi2016}.
+To apply the shifted inverse power method and rational filtering method, approximately $2N^3/3$ arithmetic operations \cite{mathews1992} for solving linear equations in each step.
+This can be time-consuming for large matrices.
+Even worst requirement is when inversion of the matrix is performed before using the power method.
+This problem can be addressed by approximating the inverse operator by Fourier approximation \cite{childs2017, kyriienko, he2022}.
+However, achieving accurate approximation necessitates to add many terms, which may slow the iteration.
+If few interior eigenvalues are needed, instead of the inverse power method \cite{mathews1992, golub2000}, one can use other functional or polynomial filtering method.
+The Chebyshev polynomials of the first kind have been widely used for approximating the $\delta$-Dirac function located near the desired eigenvalue \cite{fang2012, li2016, li2019}.
+However, this approach becomes ineffective when the range of eigenvalues is exceptionally large, as it requires transforming the eigenvalue problem such that all eigenvalues lie in the interval $[-1,1]$ and estimating of the lowest and highest eigenvalues.